Our Impact in 2022 By the Numbers

 Chief Medical Officer, UHS Behavioral Health Division

-UHS Behavioral Health facilities also received the following laudable distinctions in 2022:
+UHS Behavioral Health facilities also received the following laudable distinctions:

-- Arrowhead Behavioral Health (Ohio), Black Bear Treatment Center (Ga.), Calvary Healing Center (Ariz.), La Amistad Behavioral Health Services (Fla.), Poplar Springs Hospital (VA.), Summit Oaks Hospital (N.J.), Talbott Recovery Dunwoody (Ga.), University Behavioral Center (Fla.) and Wekiva Springs Center (Fla.) earned Blue Cross Blue Shield’s Blue Distinction® Center for Substance Use Treatment and Recovery.
+- Arrowhead Behavioral Health (Ohio), Black Bear Lodge (Ga.), Calvary Healing Center (Ariz.), La Amistad Behavioral Health Services (Fla.), Poplar Springs Hospital (VA.), Summit Oaks Hospital (N.J.), Talbott Recovery (Ga.), Talbott Recovery Dunwoody (Ga.), University Behavioral Center (Fla.) and Wekiva Springs Center (Fla.) earned Blue Cross Blue Shield’s Blue Distinction® Center for Substance Use Treatment and Recovery.

 UHS uses comprehensive evidence-based clinical outcome assessment metrics to benchmark our performance in efforts to continuously enhance our patients’ experience and satisfaction.
 Sharing these results with patients and families weighing treatment options, as well as payers contemplating coverage decisions, validates the high quality of our services.